 Funding

-Funding for courses is available from the Forestry and Arboriculture Training Fund.
-Please apply for funding through the Fund portal and then register separately here for events.
+Funding for course fees is available from the Forestry and Arboriculture Training Fund.
+The procedure for securing funding is in two steps: